 Pos.
 Rider Num Nation Team Constructor Time/Gap

-1 Barreda Joan SPA Monster Energy Honda Team Honda 35 points
+1 Barreda Joan SPA Monster Energy Honda HRC Honda 35 points

 2 Coma Marc SPA Red Bull KTM Rally Factory Team KTM 34 points